TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 | Neil P | Saint Francis High School | Electrical Engineering | Incoming Junior

-# Starter Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nsgoU_Tmdgo?si=OyY_uH3aMOAk1GA9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- I created a retro game arcade that consisted of many parts soldered together to create the final project.
-- The challenge that I faced was that has to soder very small and fragile parts.
-- I came very close to almost damaging other parts of the project with the hot iron.
-- I feel that after this project I am pretty comfortable with sodering.

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**